Reading Time: 13 minutes

 LinkedIn for Business Schools

-How much of your attention you devote to each of these sites will depend a lot on what target audience you are trying to reach, as well as your school’s unique selling points, but having something of a presence on each one is desirable.
-And while much of your content can overlap on different social platforms, keep in mind the particular benefits of each in order to make the most of social media marketing for business schools.
+How much attention you devote to each of these sites will depend greatly on your target audience and your school’s unique selling points, but having some presence on each one is desirable.
+While much of your content can overlap on different social platforms, keep in mind the particular benefits of each to make the most of social media marketing for business schools.

 Planning Your Business School’s Social Media Content

-The content you post is the crux of your social media strategy – it’s what will attract, engage, and convert prospects, as well as define your business school’s image.
+The content you post is the crux of your social media strategy—it will attract, engage, and convert prospects and define your business school’s image.

 With some strategy and creativity, business schools can make their social media profiles into intellectual hubs where students can simultaneously gain business insight and learn more about your school.
-Here’s a few ideas to get you started.
+Here are a few ideas to get you started.

 Creating Topical Posts on Social Media

-Since many millennials receive their news from social media, why not make your profile a place where prospects can go to learn about what’s going on in the business world?
+Since many millennials receive their news from social media, why not make your profile a place where prospects can learn about what’s happening in the business world?
 Doing so will simultaneously demonstrate your expertise in a prospect’s field of interest and attract quality student leads organically.

-Example: Tepper School of Business frequently shares articles from respected business publications on its social accounts.
-This particular piece is actually written by a Tepper professor himself, elevating the school further in the eyes of readers.
+Example: Tepper School of Business frequently shares articles from respected business publications on social media.
+This particular piece is written by a Tepper professor himself, elevating the school further in readers’ eyes.

 social media marketing for business schools

-If you can figure out how to connect the informative content you share back to your courses and programs, you’ll both offer helpful resources to prospective students and further pique their interest in studying at your school.
+Suppose you can connect the informative content you share to your courses and programs.
+In that case, you’ll offer prospective students helpful resources and further pique their interest in studying at your school.

-One easy way to do this is by creating your own blog posts around topical content and business trends and sharing them on your social media channels.
+One easy way to do this is to create blog posts about topical content and business trends and share them on your social media channels.

-Example: When a major business news story breaks, consider writing a blog post on it and sharing it to social media, like McGill Desautels did with this article on recent Boeing 737 software issues.
+Example: When a major business news story breaks, consider writing a blog post and sharing it on social media, as McGill Desautels did with this article on recent Boeing 737 software issues.

 business schools social media